kubernetes/steering/README.md

 We meet privately online at Wed 1pm PT every other week if there is quorum

-- [Recordings of our meetings](https://www.youtube.com/watch?v=YAzgJRQxsdc&list=PL69nYSiGNLP1yP1B_nd9-drjoxp0Q14qM) are publicly availble on youtube
+- [Recordings of our meetings](https://www.youtube.com/watch?v=YAzgJRQxsdc&list=PL69nYSiGNLP1yP1B_nd9-drjoxp0Q14qM) are publicly available on youtube
 - [Meeting notes](https://bit.ly/k8s-steering-wd) are available to members of the [kubernetes-dev mailing list](https://groups.google.com/forum/#!forum/kubernetes-dev)

 ## Projects